Environmental Initiatives Measures for Addressing Climate Change

 SHA has established a Sustainability Committee as the decision-making body for sustainability issues.
 It meets at least once every three months to define policies, targets, and various measures related to sustainability and to discuss climate change risks (transition risks and physical risks) and material issues in relation to mitigation of and adaptation to climate change.

-In 2020, in addition to defining the basic approach and organizational structure for addressing climate change-related issues, the Chief Sustainability Operator was appointed as the Director in charge of climate change, with the President & Representative Director as the Chief Sustainability Officer, in order to strengthen the promotion of climate change initiatives and clarify its responsibilities.
-These activities aimed at mitigating and adapting to climate change are reported as appropriate to the President & Representative Director, the Board of Directors of SHA, and the Board of Directors of SHR.
+In 2020, in addition to defining the basic approach and organizational structure for addressing climate change-related issues, the Chief Sustainability Operator was appointed as the Director in charge of climate change, with the President & Chief Executive Officer as the Chief Sustainability Officer, in order to strengthen the promotion of climate change initiatives and clarify its responsibilities.
+These activities aimed at mitigating and adapting to climate change are reported as appropriate to the President & Chief Executive Officer, the Board of Directors of SHA, and the Board of Directors of SHR.

 In 2021, the Sustainability Committee expanded its membership to include the heads of all departments in an effort to raise awareness of sustainability and strengthen the organizational structure for promoting awareness.
-And in 2022, the “ESG Promotion Department” was established as a department dedicated to overseeing and managing ESG-related operations to strengthen the promotion system.
+And in 2022, the “ESG Promotion Department” was established as a department dedicated to overseeing and managing ESG-related operations to strengthen the promotion system for addressing climate change.

 Click here for Sustainability Promotion System.